 CB1 receptors are found in the brain and spinal cord and thought to help with pain management.

 CB2 receptors are found all around the body and are considered a major part of the immune system, directing the body’s response to certain stimuli in order to help reduce and manage pain and inflammation.

 Based on this knowledge, it is likely that both of these receptors play their own part in pain management.
 The existence of a CB3 receptor is theorised by some scientists, although this is as yet unproven.

 Purchasing and using CBD oil can feel a little overwhelming with so many factors still being unsure, but the risk is low enough that this shouldn’t put you off.

-Let’s take a look at the best methods of taking CBD oil for joint pain or any other form of pain management:
+Let’s take a look at the best methods of taking CBD oil.

 However, it’s simpler than you might think.

 Vaping CBD oil provides the highest bioavailability and therefore is likely to provide the most noticeable and immediate effects.

 However, most CBD e-liquids only contain CBD isolate instead of full or broad spectrum CBD.
 This misses out on the entourage effect, meaning that many of the other beneficial ingredients from hemp such as THC, terpenes, flavonoids, vitamins and healthy fats are all missing.